ym496/storygraph-api/README.md

 # Storygraph API
-A package to interact with and fetch data from the [StoryGraph](https://app.thestorygraph.com/) website.
+A python package to interact with and fetch data from the [StoryGraph](https://app.thestorygraph.com/) website.

 ## Features
 - **Book Details**: Fetch detailed information about a book using its unique ID.